allaboutduncan/clu-docs/docs/index.md

 CLU is an all-in-one application to manage your comic, manga and magazine libraries.

+The release of version 4.0 marks a significant change to the application.
+CLU now has built-in support visual browsing, ComicVine and GCD databases, and a new file manager.

 How it works?

 1. Install and Run CLU on your computer, server or NAS